Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 #3.
 Is it normal to feel emotionally overwhelmed during a flare?

 Yes, emotional strain often accompanies physical symptoms.
-Acknowledging this impact is important, and talking with a healthcare provider may support both emotional and physical wellbeing.
+Acknowledging this impact is important, and talking with a healthcare provider may support both emotional and physical well-being.

 Sources: